ViewComponent/view_component/docs/CONTRIBUTING.md

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.txt).

-## Roles

-### Triager

-ViewComponent triagers are able to manage issues and pull request by assigning owners and labels, closing issues and marking duplicates.

-After helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request triage access by opening a pull request to update this list:

-The triagers team is @andrewmcodes, @bbugh, @cesariouy, @dark-panda, @dylnclrk, @g13ydson, @horacio, @jcoyne, @johannesengl, @kaspermeyer, @mellowfish, @metade, @nashby, @rainerborene, @rdavid1099, @spdawson, and @vinistock.

-Committers and maintainers may also nominate triagers by opening a pull request to update this list.

-### Committer

-ViewComponent committers have `write` access, enabling them to push directly to the repository and approve/merge pull requests.
-Committers often have implicit ownership over a particular area of the project, such as previews, generators, or translations.

-Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of committers:

-The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, and @spone.

-### Maintainer

-ViewComponent maintainers have `admin` access, enabling them to manage repository settings including access levels.
-They also have ownership of `view_component` on RubyGems and are required to have 2FA enabled for their GitHub and RubyGems accounts.

-Maintainership is open by invitation only at this time.

-The maintainers team is @blakewilliams, @joelhawksley, @jonrohan, and @manuelpuyol.

 ## Submitting a pull request

 1. [Fork](https://github.com/github/view_component/fork) and clone the repository.